Malta Lights Up the EU Code Week Map with Creativity, Collaboration and Coding!

 A special thank-you goes to the Malta Digital Innovation Authority (MDIA)

-Their collaboration with schools, teachers, and the Directorate for Digital Literacy & Transversal Skills continues to inspire a new generation of confident digital creators.
+Their collaboration with schools, teachers, and the Directorate for Digital Literacy & Transversal Skills the Curriculum Entitlement Department within the Secretariat for Catholic Education, and other stakeholders in Malta and Gozo continue to inspire a new generation of confident digital creators.

 🌍 Malta in the Spotlight